Sauerkraut is a delicious side dish that can be enjoyed with many different types of food. But what vegetables go good with sauerkraut?

 To make creamed spinach, simply sauté some chopped onions and garlic in olive oil, add a pound of fresh spinach leaves and cook until wilted.
 Next, stir in a cup of heavy cream and season with salt and pepper to taste.

-Parsnips are a versatile root vegetable that can be used in various dishes.
+Parsnips are versatile root vegetables that can be used in various dishes.
 When oven roasted, they take on a sweetness that pairs well with savory dishes like sauerkraut.
 Additionally, parsnips are a good source of fiber and vitamins A and C.

 Roast in a preheated oven for 20-25 minutes, or until they are fork-tender.